dagoodma/serial2udp/README.md

 #### Install Boost (http://www.boost.org/)
 1. Download the Boost library from boost.org
-2. Extract the library to C:\boost_1_48_0_x64 (changing 1_48 to whatever your version is)
+2. Extract the library to C:\boost_1_51_0 (changing 1_51 to whatever your version is)
-3. (Following the build instructions for x86-64 1.48) Open a command prompt and enter the root directory of the Boost files.
+3. (Following the build instructions for x86-64 1.51) Open a command prompt and enter the root directory of the Boost files.
 4. Run `bootstrap.bat`
-5. Compile for x86-64 by running `bjam msvc-10.0 variant=release link=static threading=multi runtime-link=static architecture=x86 address-mode=64-bit --stage-dir=stage64`
+5. Compile for x86-64 by running `.\b2 --toolset=msvc-10.0 variant=release link=static threading=multi runtime-link=static architecture=x86 address-mode=64`
   - This will build only the multi-threaded statically-linked release build that is necessary for this project.
 If you'd like to use this Boost installation for debugging or other projects you'll probably want to just build everything by switching out the 'variant=release link=static threading=multi runtime-link=static' options for '--build-type=complete' instead.

 #### Building the program